-Are you looking for a fun Easter recipe to make in your KitchenAid mixer?
+Are you looking for a fun, new Easter recipe tradition?
 Try making Resurrection Rolls!
 They are a creative way to tell the story of Easter and it’s a nice visual for kids of Jesus’ burial and resurrection.
 Plus, they’re really yummy!
-Read all the way through for your chance to win a KitchenAid mixer from me.

 I know there are a bunch of you who can’t eat gluten, so I thought it would be fun to create a gluten free recipe for these rolls.